NEIWPCC Executive Committee Member

 Dr. Roger Sokol is the director of the NYSDOH’s Bureau of Water Supply Protection and is responsible for regulatory oversight of more than 10,000 public water supplies.
 Previously, he was chief of the New York City Watershed Section, where he oversaw the largest water system in the state.
 In 2004, the NYSDOH presented Sokol with its prestigious Commissioner Recognition Award.
 The author of numerous papers in the field of aquatic ecology, Sokol received his Ph.D. from the University at Albany, State University of New York (SUNY).

-Richard Lyons has worked for the Albany County Sewer District for over 40 years.
+Richard Lyons has worked for the Albany County Water Purification District (formerly the Albany County Sewer District) for over 40 years.
 In June 2015, he retired as executive director and now works part-time as a project manager.
 Lyons also serves on the county Energy Advisory Group and as president of the Local Development Corporation, which governs the implementation of the Albany Pool Combined Sewer Overflow Long Term Control Plan.
 He was president of the New York Water Environment Association (NYWEA) in 2012.
 Lyons has received numerous awards from NYWEA and the American Public Works Association and received the Water Environment Federation’s Arthur Sidney Bedell Award in 1998.